 |All other resins||10 minutes||Tackiness has been observed on part surfaces when washed in alcohol with more than 10% resin concentration.|

 Wash settings are updated periodically, as materials are introduced and improved.
-Download the latest PDF version, and check for updated wash settings when using a new resin or revised formulation.
+Download the latest PDF version (English only), and check for updated wash settings when using a new resin or revised formulation.

 Two factors work together to remove the thin layer of liquid resin from the surface of printed parts: solvation and agitation.
 Learn more about the factors that lead to the cleanest part surfaces.

 TIP:Use separate wash buckets to preserve part color and quality.
 Maintain separate equipment to meet biocompatibility requirements.